-Under the title of Swiss Re Next, we are currently constructing a replacement building for the Neubau (“new building”) at the Group’s Zurich headquarters.
-From the start, sustainability was defined as one of the key features of the project: Our goal is to be awarded the MINERGIE-P-ECO® certificate as well as the highest certification level of the US LEED system – LEED Platinum.
-We recently received the preliminary MINERGIE®-P-ECO certificate and successfully passed the LEED design review.
+Under the title of Swiss Re Next, we are currently constructing a replacement building for the former Neubau (“new building”) at the Group’s Zurich headquarters.
+From the start, sustainability was defined as one of the key features of the project.
+Our goal is to be awarded the MINERGIE-P-ECO® certificate as well as the highest certification level of the US LEED system (usgbc.org/leed) – LEED Platinum.
+We have received the preliminary MINERGIE-P-ECO® certificate and successfully passed the LEED design review.

 Swiss Re Next online